datacamp/rdocs-light/README.md

 - Defaults to `0`
 - Option name: `topOffset`

+#### Show Usage Section For Topics
+- Whether or not to show the usage section in the widget
+- Default to `false`
+- Option name: `showTopicUsageSection`

+#### Show Arguments Section For Topics
+- Whether or not to show the arguments section in the widget
+- Default to `false`
+- Option name: `showTopicArgumentsSection`

 ## Examples

 You can find examples in the `example` folder in the repository.